avishekdutta14/iMAGine/Utilities/ReadME.md

 @requires: python3, Pandas, matplotlib, biopython

 binviz.py is used for vizualizing contamination vs completeness plots.
 The coverage informations is calculated from the headers of the contigs here.
 To get accurate coverage values, I would suggest to generate coverage from the alingned files under binning folder.
-Once can also use the mag_abund.py tool to get a better overview of the number of reads mapped to particular bins.
+One can also use the mag_abund.py tool to get a better overview of the number of reads mapped to particular bins.
 This script will require matplotlib python library.
 The input of this script is the bins_dir (output of iMAGine where alls the bins are present) and bin_stats_ext.tsv (present insider checkm/storage/ folder).
 The output will be in scatter_plot_binviz.pdf and refined_stats.csv.

 To run binviz.py, copy the script to the location where bins_dir (output of iMAGine where alls the bins are present) and bin_stats_ext.tsv (present insider checkm/storage/ folder) are present and then use the following command